airgap/awaitx/README.md

 If the `dependencies` prop is not provided to the `<Await>` component, it is treated as an empty array `[]`.
 This means that the promise will only be evaluated once when the component mounts, and it won't be re-evaluated unless the component is unmounted and mounted again.

 If you want the promise to be re-evaluated whenever certain dependencies change, make sure to provide an array of those dependencies as the `dependencies` prop.
-This behavior is similar to how the `useEffect` hook works in React.

 ### Benefits